Bluebird and Small Cavity Nester Conservation

 Lost Male:

-• If a male is lost during egg laying, and the female does not find a new partner, she will likely abandon the nest.
+• If a male is lost during egg laying, and the female does not find a new partner, she will often abandon the nest.
 However, do not rush to clean out the box until you are absolutely CERTAIN the nest is abandoned. (see cleaning.)

 Lost Female: